 For a more subdued and relaxing vibe, especially in a bedroom, consider dark greys and stone colours.
 These tones add subtle definition without overwhelming the space.
 To bring in ocean tones, use ornaments in display cabinets or on shelves.
 Just ensure they aren't too bold or garish.
 The key is to keep everything understated and relaxed.

-7) Draw Inspiration From Nature
+7) Draw Inspiration from Nature

 The coastal look is all about connecting with nature.
 If you live by the sea, you can even forage for your own decor.
 Ornamental pieces of driftwood make stunning statement pieces, and dried flowers or grasses in a vase can add a lovely touch.
 Smooth rocks and stones bring a grounding, zen feel to your design.
-Seashells are also a great addition—just be careful not to overdo it!
+Seashells are also a great addition, just be careful not to overdo it!

 If you prefer a more ornate coastal decor, there are plenty of beautiful ocean-themed pieces available in high-street shops.
 Look for ceramic corals, blue-glaze pottery, and vintage glassware to enhance your coastal theme.

-8) Don’t Forget The Cosy Elements
+8) Don’t Forget the Cosy Elements

 Creating a coastal-style room is all about making it homey and inviting.
 Soft touches like scatter cushions and throws are essential for a cosy atmosphere.
 Just steer clear of chunky knits and faux fur, as they can lean more towards a Scandi-style interior.